14of 100

 Local tick habitat

 Bishop Hills is 78% natural land cover (14% forest, plus open and brushy areas) across its 0.31 sq mi, home to about 201 people.
+That makes it the 1st-most wooded of the 2 towns in Potter County.
 Lone-star and Gulf Coast ticks favor brushy edges, overgrown fields, and open pine woods as much as deep forest: the more of that a town has, the more places ticks can quest.

 Potter County's CDC Lyme rate is negligible, unsurprising this far south, so deer ticks are a minor factor in Bishop Hills.
 The lone star tick is what actually drives local risk here: it is established region-wide, bites aggressively at every life stage, and is the tick most responsible for alpha-gal syndrome, ehrlichiosis, and STARI in Texas.